exonum/exonum-doc/src/architecture/service-lifecycle.md

   (since at this point, we guarantee that the migration data is available and is the same on all nodes).

-6. After the migration is flushed, the service returns to the "stopped" status.
+6. After the migration is flushed, the service returns to the “stopped” status.
   The service can then be resumed with the new data, or more migrations could be applied to it.

-If the migration is rolled back on step 3, the migrated data is erased, and the service returns to the "stopped" status.
+If the migration is rolled back on step 3, the migrated data is erased, and the service returns to the “stopped” status.
 The local migration result is ignored; if the migration script has not completed locally, it is aborted.

 !!! note